digital-asset/daml/docs/source/json-api/production-setup/architecture.rst

 Components
 **********

-A production setup of the *HTTP JSON API* will involve the following components:
+A production setup of the *HTTP JSON API* involves the following components:

 - the *HTTP JSON API* server
 - the query store backend database server
 - the ledger

-The *HTTP JSON API* server exposes an API to interact with the Ledger and it uses JDBC to interact with its underlying query store in order to cache and serve data efficiently.
+The *HTTP JSON API* server exposes an API to interact with the Ledger.
+It uses JDBC to interact with its underlying query store in order to cache and serve data efficiently.

 The *HTTP JSON API* server releases are regularly tested with OpenJDK 11 on a x86_64 architecture,